stephanmg/calorimetry/docs/intro.rst

 Since outliers are now removed, we can inspect the total heat production, in order to answer our null hypothesis.

-TODO: Write paragraph on THP -> show also statistics again 1-ANOVA and repeated measurements ANOVA

-TODO: Write paragraph on RMR -> show also statistics again 1-ANOVA and repeated measurements ANOVA

 .. container:: highlight-box